Stay connected, stay informed

 The Orleans Crime Bulletin - 2022 Violent Crime Recap

-It looks like New Orleans is finally starting to enforce short-term rental rules - in gambit.
+It looks like New Orleans is finally starting to enforce short-term rental rules - in Gambit.

 Since New Orleans nearly tripled the number of inspectors on the job and first began using STR tracking software Granicus in September, the city has identified at least “2,500 non-compliant listings, and approximately 1,741 of those listings are for exceeding the maximum capacity requirement,” said John Lawson, a spokesperson for Mayor LaToya Cantrell.
 Read more in gambit.